 Any list of Irish crafts has a tendency to read like a tourist's shopping list, and the one below is no exception.
 The reason is simple: these crafted products have 'Irish' written all over them, sometimes quite literally, always figuratively.
 They are a tangible shorthand for 'Ireland'.

 But while you may be happy to see these crafts as a list of ideas for creative Irish gifts or holiday souvenirs, you might well question how learning about them takes your family history research forward.
 It is, after all, hard to imagine that fine lead crystal or freshly laundered Irish linen featured in the daily life of those families huddling in mud and thatch cabins, as so many were in the 18th and 19th century!

 However, most of these crafts developed from ancient skills our ancestors had passed down the generations and some, for example the craft of Tweed making, remain regional specialities only.
 Others were originally developed from imported skills and subsequently taken to a higher level due to the exceptional quality of local materials.
 Irish linen is an example of this phenomenon.

 While only few of our ancestors would have enjoyed the ownership or use of many of these crafted products, many communities in Ireland benefitted by the employment these early industries provided.
 As such, Irish crafts have played a part – and sometimes a very significant part - in the lives of our ancestors and can help us to understand more about the world and society that informed their lives.

 Food and Drink

-Today these Irish crafts are mostly produced in high-tech 24/7 factories.
-Many of these have visitor centres where you can learn more about the craft involved and, of course, buy their creative Irish gifts and souvenirs.
+Today, these Irish crafts are mostly produced in high-tech 24/7 factories.
+Many of these have visitor centres where you can learn more about the craft involved and, of course, buy their beautiful Irish gifts and souvenirs.